 How can you tell if you have beetles?

-Brown patches in your lawn doesn't always mean beetle damage so it's good to do some investigation to determine whether you have them or not.
+Brown patches in your lawn don't always mean beetle damage so it's good to do some investigation to determine whether you have them or not.
 The simplest way is to get a trowel and dig a core sample from a patchy area in your lawn - you should be able to find some larvae.
 The larvae resemble witchetty grubs and can range in size from a few mm long to 2cm long, depending on how old they are.
-Other signs to look for are birds like magpies picking away in your lawn or adult beetles coming to the surface when you flood your lawn.
+Other signs to look for are birds like magpies picking away in your lawn or adult beetles coming to the surface when you flood your lawn with water.
 If you can't find any evidence in this way, then your lawn problem may not be beetles.

 Black beetles overwinter in lawn grass before mating and laying eggs anytime during spring.
 During late spring and early summer, the overwintering generation of beetles dies.
 Meanwhile, the grubs or larvae that started life early in spring begin to emerge as lawn foraging beetles.
 At this stage, it’s possible to have both adults and larvae feeding on your lawn and if the problem is ignored, dead lawn patches quickly appear.